-- appropriate clothes for cycling.
-Avoid clothes which may get tangled in the chain, or in a wheel or may obscure your lights
+Clothing.
+You should avoid clothes that may get tangled in the chain, or in a wheel or may obscure your lights when you are cycling.

-- reflective clothing and/or accessories (belt, arm or ankle bands) in the dark.
+Light-coloured or fluorescent clothing can help other road users to see you in daylight and poor light, while reflective clothing and/or accessories (belt, arm or ankle bands) can increase your visibility in the dark.

 At night your cycle MUST have white front and red rear lights lit.
 It MUST also be fitted with a red rear reflector (and amber pedal reflectors, if manufactured after 1/10/85).
 White front reflectors and spoke reflectors will also help you to be seen.
 Flashing lights are permitted but it is recommended that cyclists who are riding in areas without street lighting use a steady front lamp.